TriBITSPub/TriBITSWiki/README.md

 $ git pull   # Pulls from 'production/master'
 $ git checkout -b <my-topic-branch>
 <make changes to files and create commits>
-$ git push -u my-remote HEAD
+$ git push -u my-fork HEAD
 ```

-Then, create a Pull Request (PR) against the 'master' branch in the repo:
+Then, create a Pull Request (PR) for the branch `<my-topic-branch>` from your fork `https://github.com/<your-github-id>/TriBITSWiki.git` against the 'master' branch in the repo:

 * https://github.com/TriBITSPub/TriBITSWiki

 The PR will then be reviewed and changes suggested if any.

 The PR in the repo https://github.com/TriBITSPub/TriBITSWiki will **not** get directly merged.
-Instead, the topic branch from this PR will need to be manually merged to the 'master' branch of the repo `git@github.com:TriBITSPub/TriBITS.wiki.git` and then the 'master' branch of that repo must be manually merged to the repo `git@github.com:TriBITSPub/TriBITSWiki.git`.
-The syncing of the 'master' branch will automatically close the PR showing it as 'merged'.
+Instead, the topic branch from this PR will need to be manually merged to the 'master' branch of the repo `git@github.com:TriBITSPub/TriBITS.wiki.git` and then the 'master' branch of that repo must be manually merged to the repo `git@github.com:TriBITSPub/TriBITSWiki.git` to close the PR.
+The syncing of the 'master' branch will cause GitHub to automaticallly close the PR and show it as 'merged'.

 NOTES:

-* The 'master' branch from the repo [`git@github.com:TriBITSPub/TriBITSWiki.git`](https://github.com/TriBITSPub/TriBITSWiki) must **never** be merged to the 'master' branch of the repo `git@github.com:TriBITSPub/TriBITS.wiki.git`.
+* The 'master' branch from the repo [`git@github.com:TriBITSPub/TriBITSWiki.git`](https://github.com/TriBITSPub/TriBITSWiki) must **never** be merged to the 'master' branch of the repo `git@github.com:TriBITSPub/TriBITS.wiki.git`  (only the opposite direction).
 The repo TriBITSWiki 'master' branch has extra commits like for [this REAMDE.md file](https://github.com/TriBITSPub/TriBITSWiki/edit/master/README.md) that we never want to be displayed on the production wiki site.

-* Before the PR is open 'master' branches from the repo `git@github.com:TriBITSPub/TriBITS.wiki.git` must be merged to the 'master' branch of the repo `git@github.com:TriBITSPub/TriBITSWiki.git`.
+* Before the PR is open, the 'master' branch from the repo `git@github.com:TriBITSPub/TriBITS.wiki.git` must be merged to the 'master' branch of the repo [`git@github.com:TriBITSPub/TriBITSWiki.git`](https://github.com/TriBITSPub/TriBITSWiki).
 Otherwise, the PR created from the 'master' branch of the repo `git@github.com:TriBITSPub/TriBITS.wiki.git` will show more commits and diffs than just unique to this PR topic branch.
 Currently, that sync of the 'master' branch must be done manually.
 In the future, it could be done automatically through a syncing cron job.